Yash-Gavas/Fast-Cache-IQ/README.md

-# "Fast-Cache_IQ" is a chaching process which makes RAM memory access faster.
+# "Fast-Cache_IQ" is a chaching process which contains several different algorithms that make RAM memory access faster.